Basics101/custom_Assignment_1/Readme.md

 ## Requirements

->Use of git
+> - Use of git
->Minimum of 20 commits (yes I will be able to check your commits, and version history so I will know if you copy and paste code)
+> - Minimum of 20 commits (yes I will be able to check your commits, and version history so I will know if you copy and paste code)
->Have Fun!!
+> - Have Fun!!

 ## Usage